dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 The left-hand side is the classification probability we're interested in: the probability of observing class *c* given the contents of the message.
 The right side contains three terms.

-- The first is the conditional probability we considered a moment ago: *P*(*m* | *c*), which we interpret as the probability of observing message *m* if it really belongs to class *c*.
-In a moment, we'll talk about how to calculate these from the training data.
+- The first is the conditional probability we considered a moment ago, *P*(*m* | *c*), which we interpret as the probability of observing message *m* if it really belongs to class *c*.
+In a moment, we'll talk about how to calculate this value from the training data.
+This probability is also called the **likelihood**.

-- *P*(*c*) is the unconditional probability of observing class *c*, independent of any information about the message.
+- *P*(*c*) is the **unconditional probability of observing class *c***, independent of any information about the message.
 In our problem, this is the fraction all messages that are spam or not spam.
 In Bayesian statistics, this is called the **prior** probability.
 If you have reason to believe that one class is more likely than another, the prior probability allows you to incorporate this information into the model.